Perfect Day / Albert Camus

 I loved the drive there from the Leamington Garret – you could see the Brecon Beacons from about 50 miles away, and, motoring westward, the landscape became more and more beautiful.
 I stopped for breakfast at a garage cafe straight out of the 1950s.
 Forget Little Chef, this was the Real McCoy.

-At the event, I met a very pleasant photographer called Mari.
+At the event, I met a photographer called Mari.
 For some reason I told her about my bag having belonged to the French writer Albert Camus (pictured at the top of this page).

 To my amazement she said: 'I did my dissertation on Albert Camus while studying history in France.'
 Coincidence piles on coincidence.
 Extraordinary!

-But enough of this misery, tonight is the eve of the launch of Oliver's Poetry.
+Tonight is the eve of the launch of Oliver's Poetry.

 Felt quite ill after tea yesterday.
-My workload, all the drugs et cetera had got on top of me.
+My workload, all the prescription drugs et cetera had got on top of me.
 My chiropractor thinks I am getting better, although it is not at any great rate.
 While she was pummelling my back yesterday, she told me an amazing story about her dad.

 Apparently her placid old man, a former pilot, had got into a road rage incident with another old age pensioner.
 The other crone had been driving on the dad's tail and received the traditional two-fingered salute.